AryehZucker/web-server/README.md

 1. **Setup**: The user sets the working directory to the one containing the website files.
 2. **Running the Server**: To start the server, simply run the Python script.
 The server listens for incoming connections on port 80, the standard port for HTTP.
 3. **Handling Requests**: The server is designed to handle only HTTP GET requests.
 When a request is received, it checks the requested path for security risks related to directory traversal, ensuring that only valid files are accessible.
+If a directory is requested, it automatically serves `index.html`.
-4. **Output**: While running, the server displays for each connection:
+4. **Output**: For each connection, the server logs:
     - The IP address of the connecting computer.
     - The port the connection was accepted on.
     - The received HTTP request.
-    - The HTTP response indicating whether the requested file exists or not.
+    - The HTTP response: `200 OK` for a valid request, `404 Not Found` for missing files, or `400 Bad Request` for invalid requests.

 ## Requirements